There are a surprising number of thyroid disease symptoms that can sneak up on you — here’s what to look for.

 The thyroid gland in your neck may be tiny, but it does a big job.
 It’s responsible for regulating many of your body’s processes.
 Your thyroid works by releasing two hormones, T3 and T4, that determine your metabolism, or how your body uses energy, as well as influence your heart rate and your body temperature.

-When your thyroid is out of whack, it can make you feel rotten all over.
+When your thyroid is out of whack, it can impact your overall well-being.
 Unfortunately, the symptoms can be vague and start slowly, so you might not even notice them at first.
-According to the American Thyroid Association, up to 60 percent of those with thyroid disease are unaware they have it.
+According to the American Thyroid Association, up to 60% of those with thyroid disease are unaware they have it.
 Thyroid problems are much more common in women, who are up to eight times more likely to experience them than men.
 Leaving thyroid issues untreated can lead to other complications, such as heart disease, osteoporosis and infertility.

 Your thyroid can be either underactive (hypothyroidism) or overactive (hyperthyroidism).
-This is how they differ:
+This is how both conditions differ.